-Lynch syndrome is an inherited bowel cancer syndrome that accounts for approximately 1–to5% of bowel cancers.
+Lynch syndrome is an inherited bowel cancer syndrome that accounts for approximately 1–5% of all bowel cancers.

 For more detailed information about Lynch syndrome please download the Lynch Syndrome Information Guide (PDF).

 What is Lynch syndrome?

 Lynch syndrome was previously known as HNPCC (hereditary non-polyposis colorectal cancer).